masha256/yii-assetcompiler/README.md

 By default, the extension will look for these packages installed in `protected/vendor/googleclosure` and `protected/vendor/lessphp`, respectively.
 Simply extract compiler-latest.zip into protected/vendor/googleclosure and lessphp-0.3.5.tar.gz into protected/vendor/lessphp.

-If you put these packages in another locaiton, you must manny set the googleClosure* and/or plessc* configuration options to their respective locations (see Configuration Options below ffor details).
+If you put these packages in another locaiton, you must manually set the googleClosure* and/or plessc* configuration options to their respective locations (see Configuration Options below ffor details).

 Installation